Frequently Asked Questions

 - Usage-based pricing

 Our team is unique because we’ve worked in traditional banks as well as startups.
-We can support you in your journey because we know bank systems better than anyone and we understand what it takes to build and scale a fintech business.
+We can support you in your journey because we know bank systems better than anyone and we understand what it takes to build and scale a fintech and embedded finance business.